In 2017, Trevor Guilday and I were travelling in Phuket, Thailand, and we wanted to find the best tailors in the city.

 When you’re “accustomed” to paying well over $1,000 per suit, and can now have them in the $300 – $500 range it’s quite easy to get carried away.

 Our recommendation is to go with the basics if you don’t have a strong “smart” wardrobe.
-You can never go wrong with a navy blue and / or charcoal grey suit.
-Then, if you have those covered, a black or more fashion forward navy blue tuxedo could / should be on your list.
-Finally, if you’ve reached this point / beyond that the sky is truly the limit!
+You can never go wrong with a navy blue or charcoal grey suit.
+Then, if you have those covered, a black or more fashion-forward navy blue tuxedo might be worth adding to your list.

 Getting The Optimal Fit